Mobin-Madadi/customer-churn-decision-tree/README.md

 ## Model Evaluation

+The Decision Tree model achieved an accuracy of 83% on the test set.

+Accuracy: 0.83

-The model is evaluated using classification metrics such as:
+The model was also evaluated using:
 * Accuracy
 * Decision Tree
 * Confusion Matrix